 Bonus tip:

 It’s easy to think that if you have a smaller board, it’ll be easier to turn.
 But in fact, if you have a bigger board, you’ll be able to catch waves earlier, giving you more time and often more wave face to play on.
-You also don’t have to work as hard to generate your own speed, which makes executing manoeuvers easier.
+You also don’t have to work as hard to generate your own speed, which makes executing manoeuvres easier.
 Bigger boards really iron out the creases in your surfing and help you find your flow.
 Don’t be tempted to move down onto a smaller board until you are really confident with your bottom turn using a longer board.
 It is only then that you should look to downsize.

-Check out Youtube videos of Steph Gilmore.
+Check out YouTube videos of Steph Gilmore.
 She has the best bottom turn in the business, which surfers the world over (male and female!) use to draw inspiration from.

-Join us in Newquay, Croyde or Wales on one of our Surf Coaching Weekends to learn to how to master the bottom turn!
+Join us in Newquay, Croyde or Wales on one of our Surf Coaching Weekends to learn how to master the bottom turn!